All Episodes

 But it also makes sense when you consider how this country punishes work effort.

-While the first sixty thousand dollars of her income would be lightly taxed, the next 60 would be hit with what is in effect a 79% tax rate.
+While the first $60,000 of her income would be lightly taxed, the next 60 would be hit with what is in effect a 79% tax rate.

 Given a choice between a part-time or easy job paying $60,000 and a demanding stress-ridden job paying $120,000, Lederman would be wise to take the $60,000 job.

-Just such disincentives have crept up the income ladder, according to C. Eugene Stirle, a former treasury official and expert on the taxation of families.
+Just such disincentives have crept up the income ladder, according to C. Eugene Sturrel, a former Treasury official and expert on the taxation of families.

-Now, at first blush, it'd be hard to argue with anything that might help leadermen get back on their feet.
+Now, at first blush, it'd be hard to argue with anything that might help Lederman get back on her feet.

-Everybody wants poor kids to get the same chances in life as rich ones.
+Everybody wants poor kids to get same chances in life as rich ones.

 Add up all these good intentions, though, and you get some perverse incentives.